Microcracks in rock: Thermally induced

 Thermally induced microcracking refers to microcrack formation due to thermal effects.
 Heating or cooling can cause thermal expansion or contraction between grains, respectively.
 Minerals with different thermo-elastic properties have different reactions to cooling or heating, resulting in microcrack formation.
 Also, thermal gradients at internal boundaries of grains may also allow stress concentration, thus forming microcracks.

 Evolution

 The evolution of microcracks has been studied through experiment.
 When force is applied to a rock sample, microcracks initially form randomly in space.
 They then become more and more localized and intense with continuous loading.
-This phenomenon is called the crack localization.
+This phenomenon is called crack localization.
 A theory of failure helps to explain the evolution of microcracks with increased loading: